Health Career Opportunity Program 2026 Internships

 Pharmacy

-Students shadow pharmacists on rounds and assist them in various tasks.
+Students shadow pharmacists and pharmacy technicians and observe them performing various tasks in an inpatient setting.
 By working in a hospital pharmacy and retail division, students perform a broad range of diverse job roles.
-Students may also be assigned to inpatient or outpatient settings and have the opportunity to participate in research projects.
+Students may also be assigned to observe a clinical pharmacotherapist during rounds.

 Physical Therapy